Oklahoma Real Estate Transfer Tax Calculator

 Oklahoma charges a documentary stamp tax of 75 cents for each 500 dollars (or fraction thereof) of the value transferred.
 That works out to an effective rate of 0.15 percent, one of the lower transfer taxes in the country.

-Oklahoma does not call it a “transfer tax” on the deed — it is a documentary stamp tax charged when a deed is recorded.
-The rate is 75 cents for every 500 dollars of the value transferred (a fraction of 500 counts as a full 500), which is an effective rate of about 0.15%.
-This calculator computes that stamp tax from your sale price.
+Selling a $250,000 Oklahoma home costs $375 in deed tax — the same sale in a 1%-transfer-tax state costs $2,500.
+Oklahoma does not even call it a “transfer tax”: it is a documentary stamp tax charged when the deed is recorded, at 75 cents for every $500 of value transferred (a fraction of $500 counts as a full $500), an effective rate of roughly 0.15% and one of the lowest in the country.
+This calculator computes the stamp tax from your sale price, including the assumed-mortgage subtraction most online estimates skip.

 Oklahoma’s documentary stamp tax (68 O.S. §3201) is computed in three steps: